awslabs/aws-crypto-tools-test-vector-framework/README.md

 Some manifest definitions include helper scripts to generate a manifest if it is desirable to have a consistent starting point.

+The intended purpose of manifests is to describe either how to generate test vectors or how to process existing test vectors.
+This enables compatible clients' testing frameworks to validate interoperability with other clients in a structured and reproducible way.

 * [Framework](./features/0000-framework.md) : The overall AWS Crypto Tools test vector framework.
 * [Meta Manifest](./features/0001-meta-manifest.md) : A manifest for identifying a group of manifests that should be processed as a group